Pierozi/Database-to-PlantUML/README.md

 Note: Outputs differ because the `employees` examples are not exactly the same.
 They are here to illustrate the tool only.

+# Dependencies

+If you want to transform the plantuml into png using `plantuml.jar`, you must have `graphviz` tools install in order to generate output format such as PNG.

 # License

 BSD-3-License, but seriously, do what ever you want!